-Seth and I were incredibly honored to receive the Cruising Club of America’s Young Voyager Award this year.
+Seth and I were incredibly honored to receive the Cruising Club of America’s 2018 Young Voyager Award.
 Recognizing “a young sailor who has made one or more exceptional voyages,” the award is relatively new among the CCA’s prestigious sailing medals.
-Given the two previous Young Voyager recipients, and given the club’s history of honoring truly exceptional sailors, we were bowled over to be this year’s awardees!
+Given the two previous Young Voyager recipients, and given the club’s history of honoring truly exceptional sailors, we were bowled over to be the 2018 awardees!

 The Cruising Club of America is an international organization dedicated to offshore voyaging and “adventurous use of the sea” through efforts to improve seamanship, the design of seaworthy yachts, safe yachting procedures and environmental awareness.
 The CCA was founded in 1922 and today has approximately 1300 members with great experience in offshore passage making.
 The CCA also organizes the Newport to Bermuda Race together with the Royal Bermuda Yacht Club.